 Bacterial infections are subtle and act quickly.
 The outbreak of Bacterial infections can lead to massive mortalities of the shrimp.
 You may only notice that your shrimps have got sick with one when several of them start dying all of a sudden.

 In shrimps that are transparent (like Amano shrimp or Ghost shrimp), the infection can sometimes be observed by a change in the appearance of their internal organs.
 For example, they might look inflamed or swollen, and even sometimes turn to black.

 Unfortunately, for other types of shrimps, the infection may go entirely unnoticed until death.
-In fact, you may not even notice what caused the death and blame water parameters (PH, GH, KH, TDS, Nitrate, etc), molting issues, copper etc.
+In fact, you may not even notice what caused death and blame water parameters (PH, GH, KH, TDS, Nitrate, etc), molting issues, copper, etc.